-influence.
-Sri Lanka was under the foreign administrations such as Tamil, Portuguese, Dutch, and English and for a short period of time under French.
+Sri Lanka was under foreign administrations and the island was controlled time to time by foreign forces such as Tamil, Portuguese, Dutch, and English and for a short period of time by French.
 But, none of the foreign administration was able to make a considerable impact on the native Sinhalese culture and tradition.

 The best way to experience this cultural holiday destination is diving into Sinhalese culture by yourself.
 Sri Lankans are very warm and friendly people and they are ready to help the tourists to get to know their culture, tradition and lifestyle.
-Here are few things that may help you to experience the typical Sri Lankan life.
+Here are a few things that may help you to experience the typical Sri Lankan life.

 Sip a glass of arrack

-Some men gather into the local arrack bars and sip a glass or arrack after hard work of the day.
+Some men gather into the local arrack bars and sip a glass of arrack after hard work of the day.
 It gives them some physical strength.
 The local bars are the best location to mingle up with working men of Sri Lanka.
 This alcoholic beverage is made of distilled coconut syrup and can be consumed as a mixture of fruit juice, water, soft drinks and all other beverages.

 Eat rice and curry

 You may think that Sri Lankan traditional meal is similar to Indian and Tai cuisines.
 But, Sri Lanka dishes are a lot spicier and contains low fat against the meals prepared in Thailand and India.
 The spicy curries are very hot and tasty but rice is neutralizing the burn effect of the curries.